How we protect insurance contact centres

 • Calls from denylist numbers flagged internally or by other organisations, including banks or telcos

-• Attempts to avoid detection by calling using a withheld phone number
+• Attempts to avoid detection by withholding or using multiple phone numbers

 With the right technology in place, it is possible to spot these patterns and flag callers displaying these traits in the contact centre and stop fraud in its tracks.